christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 certain point it's not clear that Lachmann's method can determine a workable stemma.

-The first complaint about circularity can be dismissed the moment we have enough evidence for any method to work.
-The obvious rejoinder is simply that there are clearly monogenetic errors and that in sufficient quantity they can be used to reconstruct a stemma that can then be useful in determining between harder cases.
-The long and often implausibly successful story of philology seems to me to confirm this.
+One response to the concern about circularity is to affirm that there are clearly monogenetic errors and that in sufficient quantity they can be used to reconstruct a stemma that can then be useful in determining between harder cases.
+The long and often implausibly successful story of philology provides some support for this.

 I will have more to say about the issue of scalability below.